 ||West Africa, Amazon River

 One of the cutest animals is the sea otter.
 They have bright eyes and a sense of fun.
-Manatees are not cute.
-They are large, slow animals that live under water.
+Manatees are not especially cute.
+They are large, slow animals that live in water.
 How can they be alike?
 The answer is easy.
 They are in danger of dying off.

 For the complete story with questions: click here for printable